snowplow/documentation/docs/data-apps/index.md

 If you wish to invite others to use data applications but not have access to the rest of Console, you can [create a new user](/docs/using-the-snowplow-console/managing-users/adding-removing/index.md) and add a user with the `Data applications user` role.
 That user will then only see the Data Applications tab within Console.
 This permissions can be managed in the [usual way](/docs/using-the-snowplow-console/managing-users/managing-permissions/index.md).

+## One off-setup
+To setup the app and have it connect to your warehouse we require a user/role to run the app via, please see the [setup page] for more details.

 ## General Usage
 ### Is the app running?
 When the app is doing some calculations, querying the database, or otherwise still loading, you'll see the following gif in the top right of the app.
 You may particularly notice this on applications with multiple tabs per page, as the tabs will load in order so the last tab may seem empty until this processing is completed.